-The which the Textiles Partnership is active with pursues long-term systemic improvements in working conditions, especially for young women in the textile and garment industry in Tamil Nadu, with a special focus on spinning mills.
+The Partnership Initiative pursues long-term systemic improvements in working conditions, especially for young women in the textile and garment industry in Tamil Nadu, with a special focus on spinning mills.
 HUGO BOSS, KiK, Otto Group, Tchibo, FEMNET, the BMZ, TransFair and Brands Fashion are working together in Tamil Nadu.

 Representatives of the Partnership Initiative from Germany and Bangladesh travelled to the conference.
 The delegation met different stakeholders of the South Indian textile industry, visited two spinning mills and had an exchange with local partners at the conference.

 Part of the delegation has been Gisela Burckhardt (FEMNET), Rapha Breyer & Claudia Brück (TransFair), Patric Hehemann (BMZ), Hossain Manzoor Kashfin (KiK), Felix Rauer (Otto Group), Rabea Schafrick (Brands Fashion) and representatives from the Partnership Secretariat.